MicrosoftDocs/memdocs/sccm/osd/deploy-use/configure-precache-content.md

 ### <a name="bkmk_createpkg"></a> 1.
 Create and configure the packages

-For the language, use the decimal conversion.
-For example, **1033** is the decimal value for English, and **0x0409** is the hexadecimal equivalent.

-The client evaluates the architecture and language values to determine which OS upgrade package it downloads during pre-caching.
+The client evaluates attributes of the packages to determine which content it downloads during pre-caching.

 #### OS upgrade package

 Create [OS upgrade packages](/sccm/osd/get-started/manage-operating-system-upgrade-packages) for specific architectures and languages.
-Specify the architecture and language on the **Data Source** tab of its properties.
+Specify the **Architecture** and **Language** on the **Data Source** tab of its properties.

 #### OS image